monfresh/ruby-packer/README.md

 # now 'json' is, it was loaded on the fly
 ```

-Autoload _was_ being considered for deprecation, but that's no longer the case.
+Autoload _was_ being considered for deprecation, but that's no longer the case, so fear not.

 -------------------------------------------------------
 # Ruby Packer